pippinbarr/cart253-2018/modules/core-conditionals/core-conditionals.md

 - __Inside the parentheses__ we have our __condition__: .hi[`mouseX > width/2`]
 - This is __the thing we want to check__
 - We want to know if it's `true` or `false`
-- In this case we're asking "is the mouse's x coordinate in the right-hand side of the window?"
+- In English we're asking "is the mouse's x coordinate in the right-hand side of the window?"
+- This is also known as a __conditional expression__

 ---